El Khazen family

-Khazen (also El-Khazen, Al-Khazen, Khazin or De Khazen; آل الخازن) is a prominent Arab Levantine family and clan based in Keserwan District, Lebanon, Damascus, Syria, Nablus, Palestine, as well as other districts around the Levant, predominantly in the Galilee in Israel.
+El-Khazen (also Al-Khazen, Khazen, Khazin or De Khazen; آل الخازن) is a prominent Maronite Levantine family and clan based in Keserwan District, Lebanon, Damascus, Syria, Nablus, Palestine, as well as other districts around the Levant, predominantly in the Galilee in Israel.

 The family were very influential within the Maronite Church.
 Several members have played leading roles in the politics of Lebanon for many generations.
 King Louis XIV elevated the family to the French nobility and referred to them as "princes of the Maronites" in many letters.
 Pope Clement X made them Counts Palatine.
 Most of the Lebanese Khazen branch is Maronite, while some other branches are Greek Orthodox and Muslim but are not related to the Mount-Lebanese, which were endowed with these honors.

 History

 The Khazen Cheikhs can trace back their lineage to the 9th century to the Ghassanids, when they were mainly located between Houran, Damascus, Baalbeck, and Nablus.
 They started buying and acquiring lands in Mount Lebanon during the 15th century and, more specifically, first in Jaj (currently in Byblos District).
 They continued their exodus to the Keserwan district, where they bought lands from the Shi'a tribes.
 This caused the Shi'a to move towards what is known today as the South of Lebanon and the Maronites to the Keserwan district.

 In 1584, the Khazen were able to hide the princes Fakhreddine and Younès in Ballouneh.
 At that time, their father, cornered by the Ottoman's army and losing the fight against them, informed his wife Sitt Nossab to send his sons to the Khazen, a powerful and influential family at that time.
 The great Fakhreddine, when he took power, was greatly influenced by the Khazen family politically and religiously.
 In return, he granted them the title of Cheikh and complete political influence and control of Mount Lebanon.
 Similarly, the Khazen also gave shelter to Prince Haidar Shehab's sons, in Keserwan in the early 18th century.